AshleyRoll/HamProjects/psu-crowbar/README.md

 point, with the legs bent up approximately 3mm from the body (where the legs narrow).
 The legs are then fed through the slots, soldered to the PCB and trimmed off.

-*It can be helpful to temporarily mount the SCR and PCB on the outside of the aluminium extrusing using the screws in their holes so you can align the position of the bends and hold the SCR in the right position for soldering.*
+*It can be helpful to temporarily mount the SCR and PCB on the outside of the aluminium extrusion using the screws in their holes so you can align the position of the bends and hold the SCR in the right position for soldering.*